-9. Force majeure.
-Except as set out in these terms and conditions, we cannot accept liability or pay any compensation where the performance or prompt performance of our contractual obligations is prevented or affected, or you otherwise suffer any loss or as a result of circumstances amounting to 'force majeure'.
-In these terms and conditions 'force majeure' means any event or circumstances which we or the supplier of the services in question could not foresee or avoid even with all due care.
-Such events and circumstances may include, whether actual or threatened, war, insurrection, riots, strikes, civil action, decisions by governments or governing authority, technical or maintenance problems with transport, changes of schedules or operational decisions of air carriers, terrorist activity, industrial action, natural or nuclear activity, epidemics/pandemics, adverse weather conditions, fire and all similar events outside our control.
+10. Force majeure (Events beyond our control).
+Except as set out in these terms and conditions, we cannot accept liability or pay any compensation, costs or expenses, where the performance or prompt performance of our contractual obligations is prevented or affected, or you otherwise suffer any loss or as a result of circumstances amounting to 'force majeure'.
+In these terms and conditions 'force majeure' means any event or circumstances beyond our control which we or the supplier of the services in question could not foresee or avoid even with all due care.
+Such events and circumstances may include, whether actual or threatened, war, insurrection, riots, strikes, civil action, civil strife, terrorist activity, industrial dispute, industrial action, natural or nuclear activity or disaster, adverse weather conditions, flood, epidemics or pandemics, fire, airport, port or airspace closures, restrictions or congestion, flight or entry restrictions imposed by any regulatory authority or other third party, an FCDO advisory against travel to a particular destination and/or any other government restrictions on travel, decisions by governments or governing authority, technical or maintenance problems with transport, changes of schedules or operational decisions of air carriers, and all similar events outside our control.

 (a) the fault of the person(s) affected or any member(s) of their party or